jeanpihet/ESPTimeCastVFD/README.md

 ## 🪛 Wiring

-The orignal front panel and VFD display is modified to be powered and controled from the ESP32.
+The orignal front panel and VFD display is modified to be powered and controlled from the ESP32.

 Changes required:
 - **Power** +5V and GND to the panel, plus wiring,
-- Keep the original controler (ATMEGA88) in **reset** (GND on pin 29 RSTB),
+- Keep the original controller (ATMEGA88) in **reset** (GND on pin 29 RSTB),
 - Connect the **SPI lines**,
 - A 74LS125N (from 1978, S'il vous plait!) is used as a level shifter 3.3V → 5V.